ctb/titus-blog/src/w4s-overview.rst

 --titus

 p.s.
-I want to thank Fernando Perez, Carole Goble, and Cameron Neylon for pointing me towards a bunch of this stuff.
+I want to thank Fernando Perez, Carole Goble, and Cameron Neylon for pointing me towards a bunch of this stuff, and Greg Wilson for critical commentary.
 Interpretations are my own but I bet they agree with me!